Track your nutrition and health goals

 | Fast walk | ~7 km/h | ~55 min – 1 hr 10 min |

-Yes — walking 10,000 steps a day creates a daily calorie deficit of 300–500 calories, which is enough to produce gradual, sustainable weight loss when combined with a healthy diet.
+Yes — walking 10,000 steps a day creates a daily calorie deficit of 300–500 calories, which is enough to produce gradual, sustainable fat loss without extreme dietary restriction.

 Estimated monthly weight loss from 10,000 steps daily:

 The estimates in this blog are averages.
-Your actual calorie burn will be higher or lower based on your individual profile.
-The most accurate approach is to use a combination of step tracking and heart rate monitoring.
+Your actual calorie burn will be higher or lower based on your body weight, height, pace, and terrain.
+There are two ways to get a personalised reading.

-Garmin and Apple watches track steps, GPS distance, and continuous heart rate — giving you a personalized calorie estimate that accounts for actual effort, not just distance.
-This is significantly more accurate than step-count averages.
+Garmin and Apple watches track steps, GPS distance, and continuous heart rate — giving you a personalised calorie estimate rather than a population average.

-Hint Pro Subscription: Personalized diet plans, calorie tracking for food and activity, and progress insights.
+Hint Pro: Personalised diet plans, calorie tracking for food and activity, and weekly progress insights.

-Hint Premium Subscription: All Pro features plus unlimited dietitian consultations and personalized nutrition advice.
+Hint Premium: All Pro features plus unlimited dietitian consultations and personalised nutrition advice.

-The exact calories burned in 10,000 steps depends on your body weight, pace, and stride — but for most people it falls in the range of 300–500 kcal.
-Lighter individuals land toward the lower end; heavier individuals toward the upper end.
+The exact calories burned in 10,000 steps depends on your body weight, pace, and stride — but for most adults the range is 300–500 kcal, covering roughly 6.8–8.0 km per day.

 Dr. Krishna Athmakuri is the Co-Founder and CEO of Clearcals, where he leads the development of data-driven health technology through the Hint app.

-At Clearcals, he now applies that scientific rigor to build personalized fitness tools, including Hint Pro Workouts, nutrition tracking, and real-time metabolic insights — helping users make smarter health decisions through technology.
+At Clearcals, he now applies that scientific rigor to build personalised fitness tools, including Hint Pro Workouts.